A Lot or a Little?

 Parents Need to Know

 Parents need to know that Tintin: The Lake of Sharks (also known as Tintin: and the Mystery at Shark Lake) is an animated story of espionage and adventure from Belgium in the early 1970s that is based on a popular television and book series from that time.
 There is cartoonish violence -- gun play and a plane crash, for instance -- and scenes where characters smoke cigarettes and pipes, as well as drink wine and stronger libations.
 The storyline and character voicings will be difficult to understand for younger (and perhaps older) viewers.
 Still, for nostalgia's sake -- and for parents who grew up following Tintin's adventures -- Tintin: The Lake of Sharks has a quaint charm.
 To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 TINTIN: THE LAKE OF SHARKS has a certain charm and creativity that's missing from some modern animation.
-While certainly dated and difficult at times to follow, does have its good points, especially for those who grew up following Tintin's adventures on television and in books.
+While certainly dated and difficult at times to follow, the film does have its good points, especially for those who grew up following Tintin's adventures on television and in books.
 There are lots of creative "futuristic" espionage gadgets that could only have come out of the mid-20th century, and plenty of cliff-hanging spills and chills.
 The bad guys either talk like bumbling fools, or else they have "sinister" Russian Cold War accents, and Tintin speaks in the forthright tones of one who knows that the good guys will always win in the end.